 Kazakhstan Process Service

 Kazakhstan Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; Kazakhstan process service.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Kazakhstan process service.
 Click Here for information on the Code of Civil Procedure in Kazakhstan.

 Kazakhstan PROCESS SERVERs